christyallen/christyallen.github.io/exercises/_posts/2014-04-24-mummy-kicks.md

 code: MK4001
 ---

-feet stay low while you alternate kicking them out front tapping toes to the floor, knees don’t bend, ; arms are straight and out front at chest level, crisscrossing them as you jump; keep chin lifted up . . . also keep those arms up at chest level
+Feet stay low while you alternate kicking them out front tapping toes to the floor, knees don’t bend,

+arms are straight and out front at chest level, crisscrossing them as you jump; keep chin lifted up

+keep those arms up at chest level